Awards and Prizes

 Direct Payments by Gift Cards

-Gift Cards for the purpose of payments to research participants will be purchased by the researcher by (1) requesting a cash advance using the College Voucher.
-Departments should follow the College’s outlined cash advance process.
+Gift Cards for the purpose of payments to research participants will be purchased by the researcher by (1) requesting a cash advance using the university Voucher.
+Departments should follow William & Mary's outlined cash advance process.
 (2) Researcher will purchase the Gift Cards and maintain original receipts from vendors for all gift cards purchased.
 (3) Researcher is responsible for the control and accountability of all gift cards purchased and reimbursement would only be permitted for those gift cards accounted for by the signed participant RPRF.
 (4) Research participants must sign a RPRF at the time they actually receive their gift card payment.
 (5) Departments will document use of their cash advance by processing a second voucher to clear the advance and attaching the RPRFs and the original receipts from the gift card purchases.
 (6) RPRFs will be detached from the voucher following payment and retained in secure storage in the financial operations office.

 US Immigration Law classifies people into 3 categories: US Citizen, Permanent Resident or Non-Resident Alien (NRA).
 A NRA is admitted to the US temporarily in a specific immigration/visa status for a specific purpose.
 When they enter the US, the immigration officer issues them an I-94 card showing the status.
 The status (B-1, WT, etc.) determines in which activities (work, study, visit) the NRA may engage while in the US.